-- "Biodiversity Management Plan Species" means a species management plan in terms of section 43 of the National Environmental Management: Biodiversity Act (No 10 of 2004) - "Collaborators" means those individuals and/or organisations that will be approached/included in the process to complete the action. - "Conservation Authorities" means those organisations mandated in terms of legislation with the conservation of South Africa's biota. - "Management Authorities" means those organisations or individuals managing the land either for themselves where they are the owners or on behalf of the owners through an agreement. - "Permitted Rehabilitation Centres" refers to those centres that have permission from Provincial Conservation Authorities (by means of a permit) to rehabilitate animal species as specified on the permit. - "Protected Area Management Plans" means those management plans developed for protected areas as set out in section 39 of the National Environmental Management: Protected Areas Act (No 57 of 2003) - "Rehabilitation" means the re-establishment of part of the productivity, structure, function and processes of the original ecosystem. - "Responsible Party" means the organisation or body that has the delegated authority to carry out an action either through legislation or through delegation of that authority. - "Restoration" means that all of the key ecological processes and functions are re-established and all of the original biodiversity is re-established. - "Stakeholder" means any group or individual who can affect or is affected by any of the actions in the Biodiversity Management Plan. - "Steering Committee" means a group of individuals elected by the Department of Environmental Affairs (Oceans and Coasts) to oversee the implementation of the management plan in accordance with the determined terms of reference for the Committee. - "Working Group" means a number of individuals invited to form a group in order to complete an action or actions set out in the Biodiversity Management Plan.
+"Biodiversity Management Plan - Species" means a species management plan in terms of section 43 of the National Environmental Management: Biodiversity Act (Act No. 10 of 2004)

+"Collaborators" means those individuals and/or organisations that will be approached/included in the process to complete the action.

+"Conservation Authorities" means those organisations mandated in terms of legislation with the conservation of South Africa's biota.

+"Management Authorities" in relation to a protected area, means the organ of state or other institution or person in which the authority to manage the protected area is vested.\

+"Permitted Rehabilitation Centres" refers to those centres that are authorised by means of a permit issued in terms of national or provincial conservation legislation, to rehabilitate penguins as specified on the permit.

+"Protected Area" means any of the protected areas referred to in section 9 of the National Environmental Management: Protected Areas Act (Act No. 57 of 2003).

+"Protected Area Management Plans" means those management plans developed for protected areas as set out in section 39 of the National Environmental Management: Protected Areas Act (Act No. 57 of 2003)

+"Rehabilitation" means the re-establishment of part of the productivity, structure, function and processes of the original ecosystem.

+"Responsible Party" means the organisation or body that has the delegated authority to carry out an action either through legislation or through delegation of that authority.

+"Restoration" means that all of the key ecological processes and functions are re-established and all of the original biodiversity is re-established.

+"Stakeholder" means any group or individual who can affect, or is affected by, any of the actions in the Biodiversity Management Plan.

+"Steering Committee" means a group of individuals elected by the Department of Environmental Affairs (Oceans and Coasts) to oversee the implementation of the management plan in accordance with the determined terms of reference for the Committee.

+"Working Group" means a number of individuals invited to form a group in order to complete an action or actions set out in the Biodiversity Management Plan.
 The tenure of such a group may be till the completion of the action or for the duration of the Management Plan.

+\ Since Robben Island, Stony Point and Burgher's Walk are not covered in terms of the NEM:PAA, they are not considered as Management Authorities as per the definition above, and will therefore be referred to separately in the text of this BMP where relevant.